-A third segment, global supplemental benefits, provides supplemental health, accident, and life policies in the US and about 20 other countries.
+A third segment, global supplemental benefits, provides supplemental health, accident, and life policies in the US and about 15 other countries.

 CIGNA does much of its health plan business with large employer groups, mainly through direct sales representatives and independent consultants.
 The company is working to expand its customer base to include more select (50 to 250 employees) and midsized (250 to 5,000 employees) businesses, government entities, and individuals.
 At the end of 2015, its global health care sales force consisted of more than 1,400 representatives in more than 130 field locations.

 The disability and life segment markets policies to employer groups and other professional associations through a network of brokers and consultants, while international health and life policy and supplemental benefit sales are conducted via independent distributors.
 Some supplemental products are marketed via direct telemarketing efforts.